Astrofriend's homepage

 3D Printing: Adapter to polar finder telescope to attach a camera 90 degree angled viewer

-After Cura has finished the slicing procedure it's ready to either send commands direct to the printer over USB which I didn't do this time.
-For bigger files and more complex parts to print you can save the sliced file to a SD card and put it into the printer direct.
-I did that because I want to test that procedure.
+After Cura has finished the slicing procedure it's ready to either send commands direct to the printer over USB which I don't do.
+Better store the sliced file to a SD card and put it into the printer direct.
 Then you don't have to have your PC powered during a many hours printing process.

 Go Back to content